Irenexzwen/3D-genome-gitbook/chapter1.md

 - **Interactive** presentation: mouse zoom-in & out, panning, sliding.
 - Easy to **share**:
     - Cloud based, docker based, block chain(for server), URL share, QR code.
-    - Records for eaxct parameters
+    - Records for eaxct parameters that enable collaborators and public to repeat the trials.
+- Easy for comparison